It seems ideal, doesn’t it? You set up a website, add a few affiliate links, and start earning the passive income you’ve always dreamed of.

 Similarly to becoming a merchant, there are also four steps to start your journey as an affiliate marketer.

 First, you need to start reviewing products in your niche.
-That can be done on a YouTube channel, on a blog or even just using live streams on Periscope.
+That can be done on a YouTube channel, on a blog, or even just using live streams.

 Step 1: Review Products in Your Niche

 It’s easier to get started as an affiliate because you’re skipping the ‘have an idea’ and ‘creating an idea’ parts of becoming a merchant.